 Country Information Slovakia

 The Slovak Republic covers an area of 49,014 sq. km and has a population of nearly 5,5 million.
-Bratislava is the capital city, a political, commercial and cultural centre with a population of about 450,000 citizens.
+Bratislava is the capital city, a political, commercial and cultural center with a population of about 450,000 citizens.
 The political system of the Slovak Republic is parliamentary democracy.
-The legislative power rests with Parliament having 150 delegates elected for 4-year period, but some regulations are issued as Regulations of the Government of the Slovak Republic and Ministerial decrees.
+The legislative power rests with the Parliament having 150 delegates elected for 4-year period, but some regulations are issued as Regulations of the Government of the Slovak Republic and Ministerial decrees.
 The head of a state is a president elected directly every five years.

 On 1 February 1995 the European Association Agreement concluded between the European Communities and the Slovak Republic came into force, and in 2000 the Slovak Republic became a member of OECD.
-The Slovak Republic has become a full member of the EU since 1 May 2004.
+The Slovak Republic has become a full member of the EU on 1 May 2004.
 On 21 December 2007 Slovakia became a member of Schengen Area.
-Since 1 January 2009 the euro is the official currency in Slovakia.
+Since 1 January 2009 the Euro is the official currency in Slovakia.

 The early days of Slovak metrology can be traced back to the Austro-Hungarian Monarchy when Slovakia formed the integral part of that empire.
 The Metric Convention was signed by the Austro-Hungarian Monarchy in 1875 as one of the signatory states.